 - English Language Test Results:

-- A GRE test score is not required from applicants, as each individual application with a minimum GPA of 3.0/B is considered on its own merits.
+- A GRE test score is not required from applicants but will be considered

 - Any professional experience and other evidence of commitment to the subject area are considered in order to provide a broader picture of an applicant’s suitability to the programme.